Reflections on Burning Man 2024

 Oh, and I helped teardown camp today, a lot; that was my whole morning and afternoon.

-Unfortunately I slept poorly.
-My sleeping bag and warm clothes were both packed on the truck (bad decision) so I jolted awake at 5am shivering from the cold.
+I slept poorly my last night.
+Half of it was because I lacked a sleeping bag and warm clothes — both both were packed deep on the truck (bad decision) — so I jolted awake at 5am shivering from the cold.
 I heard rain patter on the ceiling of the yurt.
-I felt grateful I’d packed my tent but dumb for leaving the bag outside.
+I felt grateful I’d packed my tent before the rain but dumb for leaving the tent bag outside.
 It’s like, semi-waterproof.
 I think.
 I shut my eyes and half-slept for the next 2 hours.

 I did my morning ritual of brushing my teeth in the kitchen, eating a modest breakfast of a Kind bar, and refilling my water bladder.
-I said my goodbyes to the few people who were awake and biked out to 6:15 & J for the bus depot.
+I said goodbye to the few who were awake and biked out to the bus depot at 6:15 & J.

-I arrived at 7:45.
-Despite my bus being slated to leave at 9, the line was quick and I got on the road at 8.
+I arrived there at 7:45.
+Despite my bus being slated to leave at 9, the line was quick and we got on the road at 8.

-Said one heartfelt goodbye to my bike, my trusty steed throughout all the chaos.
+I quietly said one heartfelt goodbye to my bike, my trusty steed throughout all the chaos.
 I donated him knowing I wouldn’t be able to nurse him back to health in SF.
-I hope he’s somewhere comfy in Nevada, right now.
+I hope he’s somewhere comfy in Nevada right now.

 Goodbye, BRC